Frequent Cycling Safety Valves for Repeated Relief, Chatter, Simmer and Process Cycling Service

 3. Check sizing and stability, not only capacity

 A valve must have enough capacity, but oversizing can also cause instability.
-Review required relieving rate, selected orifice, inlet pressure loss, blowdown, back pressure and expected flow turndown.
+Review the governing relieving rate, selected effective area, inlet pressure loss, blowdown, back pressure and stable lift behavior at the credible relief flow.

 4. Select seat design for leakage and cycle life